Pucker Up: Each Kiss Swaps 80 Million Oral Microbes

-While this may sound gross to you, that’s only because we’ve been raised to believe that bacteria are bad, when in fact most bacteria are just trying to help.
+While this may sound a little gross, that’s because we’ve been raised to believe that bacteria are harmful, when in fact, most bacteria are just trying to help.

 So when you lean in for a passionate kiss with your partner, you’re not just getting a surge of the love hormone oxytocin, you’re also exchanging about 80 million microbes.
-We’re not talking any ole kiss here – we mean at least a 10 second French kiss.
+We’re not talking a peck – we mean at least a 10-second French kiss.

-If you’re interested in finding out exactly how many microbes you and your partner swap with each kiss you can actually have this tested.
-You just need to head on over to the Micropia museum in Amsterdam.3
+If you’re interested in finding out exactly how many microbes you and your partner swap with each kiss you can have this tested.
+The next time you're in Amsterdam, head over to the Micropia museum.3

 Why Do We Kiss Anyway?